The Help You Need From the Neighbors You Never Knew

 Meet my friend, Sallie.
 We struck up a friendship shortly after I attended a MOPS group at my church.
 In 2014, my husband lost his mother to pancreatic cancer.
 In our grief, nothing seemed just about this loss.
 A short time later (uncertain of specific dates), my friend, Sallie’s husband, lost his father.
 Still fresh from our grief, I was able to reach out to her and empathize with her and her husband.
 Though offer extended was not needed or accepted if Salle’s husband needed to talk, it was still a blessing just knowing that the offer was there.

 Remember.
-Be kind.
 Be the neighbor somebody else needs.
 Be the reason that they will know God is Love.

 Tell me a story about a time you were a neighbor or you received a neighbor’s kindness below!